jice-nospam/yendor.ts/src/game/README.md

 * i : use an item from your inventory
 * d : drop an item from your inventory
 * t : throw an item
-* f : fire a missile using a ranged weapon
+* f : fire a projectile using a ranged weapon
+* z : zap a magic wand or staff
 * > : go down the stairs
 * < : go up the stairs
 * ESC : open game menu